clodbe0/MDEF22/docs/temr1/03-RtD.md

 To start my research, I asked myself 4 questions:

-*where does the food that we eat come from?*
+*Where does the food that we eat come from?*

-*how does the city of Barcelona manages food waste?*
+*How does the city of Barcelona manages food waste?*

-*how much Co2 does the food that we eat cause?*
+*How much Co2 does the food that we eat cause?*

-*how does Co2 look like?*
+*How does Co2 look like?*

 I wanna involve myself in the first place.
 In the following days I'm gonna do 4 experiments.

-1. try to eat just local food for one day
+1. Try to eat just local food for one day
-2. what happens if I ask for a doggy bag to bring home my leftovers?
+2. What happens if I ask for a doggy bag to bring home my leftovers?
-3. try to see if restaurants, market and shops with local food are easy to spot
+3. Try to see if restaurants, market and shops with local food are easy to spot
-4. weight how much Co2 comes from I eat
+4. Weight how much Co2 comes from I eat